tpoliveira-mariana/Sauron/demo/README.md

 With the server running, any of the following clients can be concurrently launched in a separate terminal, for example by pressing `ctrl-shift-t`, and proceed as follows:

+---

 #### Launch EyeApp
 ```
 $ cd ../eye
 $ ./target/appassembler/bin/eye [host] [port] [camera name] [latitude] [longitude]
 ```
-For example, to launch the EyeApp on localhost:8080 using a camera named Tagus, located at (38.737613 -9.403164) use:
+For example, to launch the EyeApp and connect it to the server on localhost:8080 using a camera named Tagus, located at (38.737613 -9.403164) use:

 ```